anty-filidor/spreading-vs-mln-structure/README.md

 - 2: 50% of actors from series 0
 - 3: 25% of actors from series 0
 - 4: 1% of actors from series 0
-- 5: xi in all layers equals to 0.01 (the original value was 0.001)
+- 5: xi in all layers equals 1.00
-- 6: xi in all layers equals to 0.05
+- 6: xi in all layers equals 200% of the original xi
-- 7: xi in all layers equals to 0.10
+- 7: xi in all layers equals 50% of the original xi
-- 8: xi in all layers equals to 0.50
+- 8: xi in all layers equals 0.01
-- 9: xi in all layers equals to 1.00
-- 10: Delta equals to 1000 nodes per layer
+- 9: Delta equals to 1000 nodes per layer

 ## Repository Structure